kavehsaket/micro-batching-lib/README.md

 - For each retry, the delay increases exponentially up to a maximum of 30 seconds.
 - A random jitter of up to 10% is added to the delay to prevent thundering herd problems.
 - This handling of retries helps to distribute the load on the system over time, preventing a large number of jobs from retrying simultaneously.
+- The externalHandler is a fallback mechanism to process jobs outside of the batching system.
+This is useful for exceptional cases where a job cannot be processed within the batching system.

 Both the retry condition and backoff strategy can be customised in the configuration: